 According to research conducted in 2006 by the Insurance Information Institute’s Insurance Research Council, “96 percent of homeowners had homeowners insurance while 43 percent of renters had renters insurance.”
 Although this is the time of year when you may be thinking about what gifts to get your loved ones, if you rent or are considering renting a home, it’s time to give yourself the gift of renters insurance.
+It’s one of the most important pieces of credit counseling advice we give to consumers here at ACCC.

 1) Protects your personal property from weather-related incidents: